Chart Color Schemes

 Castle Hill - Central shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Castle Hill - Central is notably higher than broader benchmarks.
-47.9% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 30.0%, followed by postgraduate qualifications at 15.1% and graduate diplomas at 2.8%.
-Vocational pathways account for 24.4%, with advanced diplomas at 11.0% and certificates at 13.4%.
+Educational attainment in Castle Hill - Central is significantly higher than broader benchmarks.
+As of 2016, 47.9% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 30.0%, followed by postgraduate qualifications (15.1%) and graduate diplomas (2.8%).
+Vocational pathways account for 24.4% of qualifications among those aged 15 and above, with advanced diplomas making up 11.0% and certificates 13.4%.

-Educational participation is high, with 32.0% of residents currently enrolled in formal education.
-This includes 11.9% in primary, 8.7% in secondary, and 5.9% pursuing tertiary education.
-Castle Hill - Central's four schools have a combined enrollment of 2,071 students as of the latest data.
-The area has significant socio-educational advantages and academic achievement (ICSEA: 1105).
-The educational mix includes one primary, two secondary, and one K-12 school.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education as of 2016.
+This includes 11.9% in primary education, 8.7% in secondary education, and 5.9% pursuing tertiary education.
+As of 2016, the four schools in Castle Hill - Central have a combined enrollment of 2,071 students.
+The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1105.
+The educational mix includes one primary school, two secondary schools, and one K-12 school.
 School capacity exceeds typical residential needs, with 22.0 places per 100 residents compared to the regional average of 17.4, indicating that the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education